nikoelvambuena95/Public-APIs-Hotel-Weather/README.md

 ## Data Analysis & Basic Visualization

-In the <b>WeatherPy</b> notebook, this analysis takes the form scatterplots and linear regression models generated using the <b>[Matplotlib](https://matplotlib.org/)</b> Python Library.
+In the <b>WeatherPy</b> notebook, this analysis takes the form of scatterplots and linear regression models generated using the <b>[Matplotlib](https://matplotlib.org/)</b> Python Library.
 Trends and observations for each analysis included in the notebook.
 <br>
 <br>